apache/incubator-seata-website/docs/en-us/overview/terminology.md

-# Fescar Terminology
+# Seata Terminology

-This topic lists the common terms used throughout Fescar.
+This topic lists the common terms used throughout Seata.

 ## SuperNode